Simplified Car Ownership for new residents and first-time buyers

 No down payment, no bank loan, and no hidden fees.
 Thrifty’s new Lease-to-Own program offers an accessible path to car ownership for first-time buyers and finance-conscious residents.

-Dubai, UAE: Thrifty Car Rental UAE has introduced a new Lease-to-Own (LTO) program, designed to make car access and ownership easier for residents who may be locked out of traditional finance.
+Dubai, United Arab Emirates: Thrifty Car Rental UAE has introduced a new Lease-to-Own (LTO) program, designed to make car access and ownership easier for residents who may be locked out of traditional finance.
 With no bank loans, zero down payment, and no processing fees, the program offers a simpler path to owning a vehicle, all with full transparency and support.

 The LTO offering includes a brand-new vehicle bundled with free registration, insurance, servicing, and maintenance.
 Customers enjoy fixed monthly payments and can return the car or purchase it at a pre-agreed value at the end of the lease term.
 There are no interest charges, and customers can choose optional add-ons such as accident management, replacement vehicles, and Super Collision Damage Waiver (SCDW) for added peace of mind.
 As compared to typical car loan payments in the region, lease EMIs are competitive and offer greater overall value by covering all essential costs upfront.